ltiongl/data-analytics-portfolio-projects/retail-sales/README.md

 <img src="https://github.com/user-attachments/assets/1cab472b-0dfa-48ce-a6ef-7c1b9827ec30">
 </kbd>

-##### Data modeling results summary
+#### 3. Data modeling results summary
-The regression models (Linear Regression, Lasso Regression, and Ridge Regression) performed the best among the models tested, each achieving an identical R² score of 0.542.
+* The regression models (`Linear Regression`, `Lasso Regression`, and `Ridge Regression`) performed the best among the models tested, each achieving an identical `R²` score of 0.542.
-However, the Lasso Regression model slightly outperformed the others, with an RMSE of 1752.215 and an MAE of 1141.092.
+* However, the `Lasso Regression` model slightly outperformed the others, with an `RMSE` of 1752.215 and an `MAE` of 1141.092.
 Despite these results, the overall model performance is suboptimal, aligning with the findings from the EDA, which revealed weak correlations between the features and the target variable.

+### Summary of Findings from Python
+* The discount strategy has minimal impact on sales revenue, and marketing spend shows a weak correlation with sales revenue.
+Neither the discount strategy nor marketing spend is effective in significantly boosting sales revenue.
+* Sales revenue consistently peaks in December and reaches its lowest point in February each year.
+* Weekends generate higher sales revenue compared to weekdays.
+* Although the `Lasso Regression` model outperformed other models in predicting sales revenue, it achieved an R² score of 0.542, which indicates limited effectiveness in modeling.

 ## Conclusion

-## Future Works
+* Marketing analysis
+  * The analyses conducted using MySQL, Tableau, and Python indicate that neither marketing spend nor discount strategies effectively boost sales revenue.
+Potential contributing factors may include inefficiencies in marketing expenditures and promotional efforts.
+Further investigation is needed to identify underlying issues and refine future sales strategies.
+* Seasonal trend analysis
+  * Sales revenue significantly increases during holidays and weekends.
+This trend highlights opportunities to boost revenue by focusing on these key times.
+* Predictive model
+  * While the `Lasso Regression` model provides a framework for predicting future sales revenue, its predictive performance is currently suboptimal.
+Additional research and model development are necessary to identify a more accurate and reliable forecasting approach.